Have your ever walked into an avid gardener’s storage shed and marveled at their collection of tools?

 63 Inch Adjustable Garden Leaf Rake

-Garden rakes are typically heavier than leaf rakes, and they have short, strong teeth made from steel.
+Garden rakes are typically heavier than leaf rakes, and they have short, strong teeth made from solid steel.
 You’ll use a garden rake primarily for tasks like these:

 - Smooth a dirt, sand or gravel surface